-Many members have limits placed on their account or on certain categories and items until they confirm certain information or establish a positive selling history.
+Many sellers have limits placed on their account or on particular categories and items until they confirm certain information or establish a positive selling history.
 These limits help you become a successful seller, in addition to ensuring a safer experience for all eBay customers.

 We have 3 types of limits: